naufiero/abaco/README.rst

 abaco
 =====

-Actor Based Co(ntainers)mputing
+Actor Based Co(ntainers)mputing: Containers-as-a-service via the Actor model.

 Intro
 =====

-abaco is a web service and distributed system implementing the actor model of concurrent computation where each actor is associated with a Docker container.
-Actor containers are executed in response to messages posted to their inbox.
-In the process, state, logs and execution statistics are collected.
+abaco is a web service and distributed system that implements the actor model of concurrent computation whereby each actor registered in the system is associated with a Docker image.
+Actor containers are executed in response to messages posted to their inbox which itself is given by a URI exposed via abaco.
+In the process of executing the actor container, state, logs and execution statistics are collected.
 Many aspects of the system are configurable.

 Quickstart